agusmoles/hide-ml-address/README.md

-# hide-ml-address
+# Hide MercadoLibre Address😱❌

-Hides MercadoLibre address just for safety while streaming, etc
+This extension allows the user to hide the address from the navigation bar when the switch configuration button is enabled